-With significant support from the McKnight Foundation and then Saint Paul Mayor George Latimer and Minneapolis Mayor Donald Fraser, the Family Housing Fund was founded as an innovative collaboration that represented “the best of Twin Cities’ cooperation.”
+We knew we had to act quickly, so we set forth with a bold goal: to substantially increase affordable housing for families in Minneapolis and Saint Paul, beginning with producing 3,200 affordable homes in our first six years.
+With significant support from the McKnight Foundation and then-mayors George Latimer of Saint Paul and Donald Fraser of Minneapolis, the Family Housing Fund was founded as an innovative collaboration that represented “the best of Twin Cities’ cooperation.”
 Together, the two cities and Family Housing Fund would work to expand grants, financial assistance, and housing supply to facilitate affordability for families to live in the cities.

-Since then, Family Housing Fund has grown and changed alongside the changing needs of Minnesotans.
-But its commitment to supporting innovative collaborations with housing leaders, policymakers, developers, public housing authorities, nonprofits, private landlords, homeowners, tenants, and more across the housing sector has always been central to its mission and its success in growing housing affordability across the Twin Cities region.
+Since then, Family Housing Fund has grown and changed alongside the evolving needs of Minnesotans.
+But our commitment to supporting innovative collaborations with policymakers, developers, public housing authorities, diverse community developers and community-based organizations, private landlords, homeowners, and tenants has always been central to our mission and our success in growing housing affordability across the region.
+For example:

-In the late 1990s, for example, Family Housing Fund partnered with foundations, nonprofits, private companies, cities, counties, and the state to develop research and recommendations for a more comprehensive system of supportive housing that combines affordable housing with essential social services.
+- In the late 1990s, Family Housing Fund partnered with foundations, nonprofits, private companies, cities, counties, and the state to develop research and recommendations for a more comprehensive system of supportive housing that combines affordability with essential social services.

-When the foreclosure crisis hit hard in 2006, Family Housing Fund partnered with numerous stakeholders to develop swift, multi-pronged approaches for keeping people in their homes —including supporting research, outreach, new product development, and models for preventing investor ownership that keeps people out of homeownership.
+- In 2006, Family Housing Fund partnered with numerous stakeholders to develop swift, multi-pronged approaches for keeping people in their homes during the foreclosure crisis—including supporting research, outreach, new product development, and models for preventing investor ownership that keeps people out of homeownership.

-And Family Housing Fund has fostered collaborations between public, private, and nonprofit entities that streamline governmental processes, such as the Home Ownership Made Easy (HOME) Program, which worked with the Saint Paul Public Housing Agency and the Minneapolis Public Housing Authority to help residents of public housing and voucher holders become homeowners.
+- In 2013, Family Housing Fund fostered the Home Ownership Made Easy (HOME) Program, which worked with the Saint Paul Public Housing Agency and the Minneapolis Public Housing Authority to help residents of public housing and voucher holders become homeowners.